renaissance-publishing/renaissance/content/chapters/11-combat.md

 Track is fighting a monster that attacked the party in a frozen monastery.
 The fight isn’t going well, so he decides he needs to knock it down and get away.
 He tries to Knock it Down, and rolls his One-Handed Weapons (normally a 70, but a 60 with the penalty for the trick) against it’s Fray (70).
-He scores a 41, and the monster scores a 13; Track gets to deal his normal damage—including the +5 bonus for scoring an exceptional success—and then the monster has to roll its SOM×2 or be knocked prone.
+He scores a 41, and the monster scores a 13; Track gets to deal his normal damage — including the +5 bonus for scoring an exceptional success — and then the monster has to roll its SOM×2 or be knocked prone.

 Note: there’s no reason you can’t spend moxie on these checks.
 As an example: Lady Katarina has snuck up behind a watchman guarding a slaver encampment; she wants to dispatch him quickly, so she decides to throw a knife at his neck using Maim.
 She rolls her Ranged Weapons (normally 60, but 40 with the penalty), and gets a 21: she hit him, but she didn’t strike the mortal blow she wanted.
 (He doesn’t get to defend, because he’s un-aware of her, see *Un-Aware Targets* in *Combat*.)
-She decides she really needs to dispatch him, so she spends a Luck to upgrade her attack to an Exceptional Success; now, not only will she get the +5 DV for an exceptional success, but she’s hit him in the neck—a fatal blow\!
+She decides she really needs to dispatch him, so she spends a Luck to upgrade her attack to an Exceptional Success; now, not only will she get the +5 DV for an exceptional success, but she’s hit him in the neck — a fatal blow\!

 ## Multiple Weapons and Multiple Attacks